-Server Message Block (SMB) is a file protocol which used within Windows, Linux and other storage devices.
+Server Message Block (SMB) is a file protocol used within Windows, Linux and other storage devices.
 SMB allows devices to have the ability to share and store files easily and allow devices and/or people to access these said files.
-SMB has been around for a great many years and Microsoft have been trying to ensure that the first version of SMB is no longer used due to inherent security risks as well as there are newer versions available which do a lot more.
+SMB has been around for a great many years and Microsoft have been trying to ensure that the first version of SMB is no longer used due to inherent security risks as well as there are newer versions available that do a lot more.

 Enabling SMB Signing